AP® English Language Score Calculator 2026

 Is there a guessing penalty on AP English Language?

-No. There is no penalty for wrong answers on the multiple-choice section.
-Always answer every question—never leave blanks.
+No. There is no penalty for wrong answers on the multiple-choice section, so students should answer every question.

 How many sources should I use in the synthesis essay?